cl4ytn/advprog-modul6/README.md

 # Commit 1 Reflection Notes:
 The handle_connection method reads HTTP requests from a Transmission Control Protocol (TCP) stream.
 A buffered reader `buf_reader` is instantiated to read lines from the stream.
 These lines are saved into a vector object called `http_request`.
-The method outputs the collected HTTP request lines.
+When the buffered readers gets an empty line it will stop. `println!("Request: {:#?}", http_request)` prints the HTTP request to the console.
+This method takes a single HTTP request and outputs the collected HTTP request lines.

 # Commit 2 Reflection Notes:
 ![Commit 2 Screenshot](./images/commit2.png)
-`status_line` defines itself for the HTTP response. `contents` defines the body of the HTTP response. `length` gets the length of the contents. `reponse` constructs the response using `status_line`, `contents`, and `length`. `write_all()` writes the response back to the TCP stream.
+In the update method, the function reads an HTTP request from the TCP stream and returns an HTTP reponse. `status_line` defines itself for the HTTP response. `contents` defines the body of the HTTP response. `length` gets the length of the contents. `reponse` constructs the response using `status_line`, `contents`, and `length`. `write_all()` writes the response back to the TCP stream.

 # Commit 3 Reflection Notes:
 ![Commit 3 Screenshot](<./images/commit3.png>)